skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 > The officials come back, and decide they want to question the entire
 > party.
 They were then dragged though the levels of city officials.
 > In the end, the party gave an account of their work for Noreeno and
-> how the Lich got free.
+> how the lich got free.
 They show the phylactery (the orb).
 One city
 > official decides he needs to call in some of the Mages the city
 > keeps on retainer, so the orb can be destroyed.
 Then the party has
 > to spend a bunch of time explaining why this is a Really Bad Idea.